 Before setting up the motion control system, the user must determine the desired motor configuration.
-The DMC-40x0 can control any combination of brushless motors, brushed motors, and stepper motors.
-Galil has several internal amplifier options that can drive motors directly but can also control external amplifiers using either a $\pm 10V$ motor command line or PWM/Step and direction lines.
+The DMC-500x0 can control any combination of brushless motors, brushed motors, and stepper motors.
+Galil has several internal amplifier options that can drive motors directly.
+The DMC-500x0 can also control external amplifiers using either a ±10V motor command line, PWM/Step and direction lines, or field bus communications with EtherCAT.
 There are also several feedback options that the DMC can accept.